 - Kurzweil 3000: Provides assistance for students with with learning disabilities (like dyslexia) and ESL students.
 Includes research and process writing tools, an MP3 encoder to create audio files, bilingual dictionaries and translation support, and study skills support tools.

-We provide a Braille embosser in the Hillman Library computing lab that renders text as braille cells using the popular Duxburry type-to-braille conversion program.
-All computing labs are on ground level or can be reached by elevator.
+We provide a Braille embosser in the Hillman Library Student Computing Lab that renders text as braille cells using the popular Duxburry type-to-braille conversion program.
+All Student Computing Labs are on ground level or can be reached by elevator.
 There are ADA-compliant desks in all of the Student Computing Labs, and the mobile computing counters have ADA-compliant sections with lower counter space.
-The collaboration spaces available in the Alumni Hall computing lab are all ADA compliant.
+The collaboration spaces available in the Alumni Hall Student Computing Lab are all ADA compliant.

 The My Pitt Web portal (my.pitt.edu) allows individuals to change their display preference to Assistive Technology Portal, which provides a user interface that supports assistive technology (for example, screen and Braille readers, text browsers, and screen magnifiers).
 To enable accessibility mode in My Pitt: